dutchconnectomelab/pcs-toolbox/README.md

 ### Troubleshooting:
-Ensure all file paths are correct and required data files exist.
-If you encounter an error message starting with "An error occurred when loading the data:", check your file paths and data formats.
 Check that the dimensions of your connectivity data (cnn) match the CSS files (same atlas).
 Additionally, we advise using CSS with global mean signal correction if the provided cnn also uses this preprocessing method.

 ### Citing the PCS-Toolbox:
 If you use the PCS-Toolbox in your research, please cite: